London Data Summit 2026

 Export controls have evolved from a niche compliance function into a defining feature of global competition.
 The US-China technology conflict is reshaping rules around advanced computing, semiconductors, and enabling technologies, while China’s tightening export restrictions and licensing regimes for critical minerals are turning upstream inputs into leverage.
 This keynote maps the emerging export-control environment and the key shifts businesses must prepare for.
 It also connects export controls to the rise of state capitalism and how Washington and Beijing are using industrial policy, stockpiles, offtake agreements, and strategic finance to restructure markets.

-Diamond-Brown Senior Research Fellow for Economic Sanctions, Standards and Strategy, International Institute for Strategic Studies
+Senior Research Fellow for Economic Sanctions, Standards and Strategy, IISS

 Panel: Then and now: A decade of alternative data and the future of alpha